Franclim Carvalho

 Franclim Pereira da Silva Maia Carvalho (born 30 March 1987) is a Portuguese football manager and former player who played as a winger.
-He is the current assistant manager of S.C.
-Braga.
+He was recently the head coach of Brazilian club Botafogo.

 Career

+Early career

 Born in Miranda do Corvo, Coimbra District, Carvalho was a player for lowly local sides, and retired at the age of 24 at Eirense to become an assistant coach at the club.
 In 2013, he was also an assistant at Penelense, before leaving in the following year to Paços de Ferreira, as a scout.

 Carvalho worked at Nogueirense also as a scout, and became an assistant manager at Académica de Coimbra in 2015.
 He became a fitness coach at Famalicão in the following year, before moving abroad in 2017 to work as a fitness trainer at South Korean side Gwangju.

+Belenenses SAD

 Back to Portugal in the 2017 summer, Carvalho was an assistant at Braga's under-17 and under-19 squads, before moving to Belenenses SAD under the same role in January 2020.
-On 11 January 2022, he replaced Filipe Cândido at the helm of the first team, signing a 18-month contract four days later.
+On 11 January 2022, he replaced Filipe Cândido at the helm of the first team, signing an 18-month contract four days later.
 On his professional debut on 13 January, the side lost 1–0 at Famalicão, and finished the season relegated in last place; he then quoted the late manager Vítor Oliveira that "a new life begins a month or two from now".

+Assistant

 On 19 May 2022, Carvalho left Belenenses SAD to be Artur Jorge's assistant on a two-year deal back at Braga.
+He followed Artur Jorge to Botafogo and Al-Rayyan, under the same role.

+Botafogo

+On 2 April 2026, Carvalho returned to Brazil and Botafogo, now as the head coach of the club.
+On 18 August, after a run of three winless matches which included a 6–1 loss to Cienciano, he was sacked.